 To encourage our non-employee directors and executive officers to achieve and maintain a significant ownership interest in our Company, the Board of Directors approved stock ownership guidelines.
 Our Corporate Governance Guidelines require each of our non-employee directors to own shares of our common stock valued at five times their annual cash retainer.
 Our non-employee directors are provided a grace period of five years from the date of first election to the Board to reach the required level of stock ownership.
 In the event of an increase in the annual cash retainer or an increase in the stock ownership requirement, the non-employee directors are provided a new grace period of five years from the effective date of the increase to acquire any additional shares needed to meet the stock ownership guidelines.
-A non-employee director is not considered to be out of compliance with the stock ownership guidelines simply due to a drop in stock price; however, any non-employee director's ownership level to fall below the applicable stock ownership requirement.
+A non-employee director is not considered to be out of compliance with the stock ownership guidelines simply due to a drop in stock price; however, any non-employee director in this situation may not sell shares until compliance is regained and any subsequent sale of shares must not cause the non-employee director's ownership level to fall below the applicable stock ownership requirement.
 As of March 1, 2024, each of our non-employee directors was in compliance with the ownership guidelines.
 For details on our executive officer stock ownership guidelines, see "Compensation Discussion and Analysis - Stockholder Alignment" below.